Parameterized Complexity and Approximation Issues for the Colorful Components Problems: Introduction

 Different combinatorial problem formulations, based on different objective functions, have been proposed and studied in this direction~\cite{DBLP:conf/wabi/ZhengSLS11,DBLP:journals/algorithmica/AdamaszekP15}.
-Here, we considered two such approaches, \textsc{Minimum Colorful Components} (MCC) and \textsc{Maximum Edges in transitive Closure} (MEC).
-Given a vertex-colored graph, both problems ask for the removal of some edges so that the resulting graph is partitioned in colorful components but with different objective functions.
+Here, we considered two such approaches: \textsc{Minimum Colorful Components} (MCC) and \textsc{Maximum Edges in transitive Closure} (MEC).
+Given a vertex-colored graph, both combinatorial problems ask for the removal of some edges so that the resulting graph is partitioned in colorful components, but with different objective functions.
 The former aims to minimize the number of connected colorful components, while the latter aims to maximize the transitive closure of the resulting graph.
 A related but different problem has been considered in~\cite{DBLP:conf/cpm/BrucknerHKNTU12}, where the objective function is the minimization of edge removal, so that the computed graph consists only of colorful components. \fullversion{Note that in the problems studied in this paper, the number of removed edges is never part of the objective function.}

-\paragraph{Previous Results.} Given a graph on $n$ vertices, MCC is known not only to be NP-hard, but also not approximable within factor $O(n^{1/14 - \varepsilon})$ unless P=NP~\cite{DBLP:journals/algorithmica/AdamaszekP15}.
+\paragraph{Previous Results} Given a graph on $n$ vertices, MCC is known not only to be NP-hard, but also not approximable within factor $O(n^{1/14 - \varepsilon})$ unless P=NP~\cite{DBLP:journals/algorithmica/AdamaszekP15}.
 It is easy to see that the reduction leading to this inapproximability result implies also that MCC cannot be solved in time $n^{f(k)}$ for any function $f$, where $k$ is the number of colorful components.
+In the parameterized complexity vocabulary, it means that it is not in the XP class.

 MEC is known to be APX-hard even when colored by at most three colors (while it is solvable in polynomial time for two colors), and, unless P=NP, it is not approximable within factor $O(n^{1/3 - \varepsilon})$ when the number of colors is arbitrary, even when the input graph is a tree where each color appears at most twice~\cite{DBLP:conf/iwoca/AdamaszekBP14}.
 A heuristic to solve MEC is presented in~\cite{DBLP:conf/wabi/ZhengSLS11}, while in~\cite{DBLP:conf/iwoca/AdamaszekBP14}, the authors present a polynomial-time $\sqrt{2 \cdot OPT}$ approximation algorithm.